-- Simple setup – no complex configuration process like, say, when you self-host a website.
+Simple setup – no complex configuration process like when you self-host a website, for instance.

 HighLevel SaaS Mode Overview

-HighLevel SaaS allows agencies to offer not just services but also software to other users, so you can be a service and software company together, as one of the HighLevel team members roughly says.
+HighLevel SaaS allows agencies to offer not just services but also software to other users.
+So, you can be a service and software company at the same time, as one of the HighLevel team members roughly says.